 Virus or Infection

 If you’ve ever had the flu or a common cold, you may know that unpleasant feeling of post-nasal drip.
 The reason mucus thickens when we are sick is that the body is trying to capture germs from the respiratory tract.
 If you suspect that post-nasal drip could be related to a cold or virus, one thing you can do is consume plenty of liquids.
 Yes, there really is some merit to that whole chicken soup strategy.
-If a cold persists beyond 10 days or if mucus becomes odorous, a course of antibiotics may be needed to address an issue such as a sinus infection.
+If a cold persists beyond 10 days or if mucus becomes odorous, a course of antibiotics such as may be needed to address an issue such as a sinus infection.

 Allergies